wallarm/product-documentation/docs/2.16/admin-en/installation-guides/install-in-yandex-cloud.md

     curl http://127.0.0.8/wallarm-status
     ```

     The request will return statistics about analyzed requests.
-The response format is provided below, a more detailed description of parameters is available by the [link](../configure-statistics-service.md).
+The response format is provided below, a more detailed description of parameters is available [here](../configure-statistics-service.md).
     ```
     { "requests":0,"attacks":0,"blocked":0,"abnormal":0,"tnt_errors":0,"api_errors":0,
     "requests_lost":0,"segfaults":0,"memfaults":0,"softmemfaults":0,"time_detect":0,"db_id":46,